Albert VII, Archduke of Austria: Years of peace

 The years of the Truce gave the Habsburg Netherlands a much needed breathing-space.
 The fields could again be worked in safety.
 The archducal regime encouraged the reclaiming of land that had been inundated in the course of the hostilities and sponsored the impoldering of the Moeren, a marshy area that is presently astride the Belgian–French border.
 The recovery of agriculture led in turn to a modest increase of the population after decades of demographic losses.
 Industry and in particular the luxury trades likewise underwent a recovery.
-International trade was however hampered by the closure of the river Scheldt.
+International trade was however hampered by the closure of the River Scheldt.
 The archducal regime had plans to bypass the blockade with a system of canals linking Ostend via Bruges to the Scheldt in Ghent and joining the Meuse to the Rhine between Venlo and Rheinberg.
 In order to combat urban poverty, the government supported the creation of a network of Monti di Pietà based on the Italian model.

-Meanwhile, the archducal regime ensured the triumph of the Catholic Reformation in the Habsburg Netherlands.
+Meanwhile, the archducal regime ensured the triumph of the Counter-Reformation in the Habsburg Netherlands.
 Most Protestants had by that stage left the Southern Netherlands.
 After one last execution in 1597, those that remained were no longer actively persecuted.
 Under the terms of legislation passed in 1609, their presence was tolerated, provided they did not worship in public.
 Engaging in religious debates was also forbidden by law.
-The resolutions of the Third Provincial Council of Mechlin of 1607 were likewise given official sanction.
+The resolutions of the Third Provincial Council of Mechelen of 1607 were likewise given official sanction.
 Through such measures and by the appointment of a generation of able and committed bishops, Albert and Isabella laid the foundation of the Catholic confessionalisation of the population.
 The same period saw important waves of witch-hunts.